Skip to main content Skip to Chat

 • Teachers will, within reason, attempt to provide make-up work for excused absences.

 • Students who arrive late to school are expected to report to the main office to sign in.
 Students who are excused to leave early must report to the office to sign out.
+For students in K-9 who are leaving early, a pre-approval from parents or guardians is required (note or call to the office)

 • Students who are absent from any of their scheduled classes on the day of a co-curricular or extra-curricular activity (eg: a field trip, a sports practice or game, etc.) in which they are scheduled to take part may not be allowed to participate in that activity.
 Exceptions may be made for excused absences communicated through the office.